anthonysSlab/AshenOdyssey/rules.md

 # Getting Better (and Worse) ======================================
 whenever a character achieves a goal significant to the campaign or the character themself the GM may allow them to *Get Better*
 (It also must make sense for the char to get better!
-No learning microbiology during a deseart advanture!)
+No learning microbiology during a desert adventure!)

 roll a __d3__:
 1 - the character gains a positive and negative *Trait*